google/starlark-go/README.md

 Once the Bazel team has finalized the version 1 language specification, we will be more rigorous with interface stability.

-We aim to support the most recent four (go1.x) releases of the Go toolchain.
-For example, if the latest release is go1.20, we support it along with go1.19, go1.18, and go1.17, but not go1.16.
+We aim to support the most recent two (go1.x) releases of the Go toolchain.
+For example, if the latest release is go1.26, we support it along with go1.25, but not go1.24.
+This mirrors the support window of the golang.org/x modules we depend upon.
+It is impractical to support older versions.

 ### Credits